Explore San Diego

 Also Featured In

-Along the bluffs overlooking the sea, there are eight miles of trails through this state park that are perfect for a romantic hike (note that no food or drinks are allowed).
-Due to conservation efforts it is one of the wildest, most undeveloped spots in the state.
+Along the bluffs overlooking the sea await eight miles of trails through the unique landscape at Torrey Pines State Natural Reserve.
+Due to conservation efforts the state park is one of the wildest, most undeveloped spots in the state.
 The twisted Torrey pine tree is found in only two places on earth: in this park and on an island almost 200 miles to the north.
 The park is day-use only and open daily from 7:15am until roughly sunset.
-Three hundred feet below, at the base of the bluffs, is a family-friendly sandy beach.
+Three hundred feet below at the base of the bluffs is a family-friendly, sandy beach.
 The northern portion is popular for families, with lifeguards and bathrooms.

 - Romantic Things to Do: "The nation's rarest pine calls this state park home.
 The view is spectacular.
 Dolphins and whales can often be seen while hiking."

 - Parks: "The trails in Torrey Pines State Natural Reserve are excellent for kids and leisurely walks."

 - Beaches: "Due to state budget cuts, the beach has suffered removal of some conveniences (like trash cans) BUT it's still one of San Diego's finest and worth a visit."

 - Sightseeing: "The park and beach are great for families.
 To visit the park, you just need to buy a parking pass otherwise admission is free."